zchee/neovim-wiki/Merging-patches-from-upstream-vim.md

 Everyone is welcome to add new relevant patches to the table at the bottom of this page.
 Some types of patches are **never** relevant, notably:

-- Compiler warning fixes (neovim strives to have no warnings at all, for now only on gcc and clang though)
+- Compiler warning fixes (neovim strives to have no warnings at all, for now only on gcc and clang though, so the warnings have already been fixed)
 - `#ifdef` tweaking (i.e.: recently vim decided to enable `FEAT_VISUAL` for all platforms and watch the fallout).
 Neovim has usually already done that.
 - ... (add more)